jshprentz/meetup2xibo/docs/user-manual/configuration.rst

 by environment variable :envvar:`DEFAULT_LOCATION`.
 Meetup2xibo logs a warning message whenever the default location is needed.

-To support conflict detection, environment variable :envvar:`DEFAULT_PLACES` lists places associated with the default location.
+To support :ref:`conflict detection <scheduling-conflicts>`, environment variable :envvar:`DEFAULT_PLACES` lists places associated with the default location.
 :numref:`Listing %s <specific-default-location-example>` shows an example of a default locaion associated with specific places.